JLockerman/FuzzyLog/examples/c_linking/Readme.md

 Run `make` this will ouput the example binary in `./out/start`.
-This binary is standalone, it starts up its own instance of the Fuzzy Log server at `127.0.0.1:13229` to run against, starts a client, performs some appends and reads them back.
+This binary is standalone, it starts up its own instance of the FuzzyLog server at `127.0.0.1:13229` to run against, starts a client, performs some appends and reads them back.

 ## Starting you own project

-To create your own fuzzy log project, use the command
+To create your own FuzzyLog project, use the command

     make new_dir DIR_NAME=<your directory name>